Huong Truong: Education

 Truong graduated from the University of Melbourne with a Bachelor of Arts in 2005, and from RMIT with a Master of Social Science in Environment and Planning in 2009.

 In 2017, Truong completed a Diploma in Leadership and Management with Victorian University Polytechnic.

-Career

 Pre-parliamentary career

 Truong's first job out of university was at Centrelink as a Bilingual Customer Service Adviser, during the Howard Government years.
 This first sparked their interest in politics, seeing the first-hand the effects on people of ‘mutual obligation’.